Pupil Premium & Covid Recovery Statement - Stiperstones

 - Low self-esteem of children and families

 To address these needs we:

-• Provide free places for all clubs and breakfast club
+- Provide free places for all clubs and extra-curricular activities

-Our Pupil Premium Strategy is reviewed at least annually, by the governing body, where impact is carefully monitored.
-The next review will be at the full governing body meeting in July 2019.
+Our Pupil Premium Strategy is reviewed at annually, by the governing body, where impact is carefully monitored.
+The next review will be at the full governing body meeting in November 2021.